alanttran/autumnmoon/README.md

 ## Deployment

-This project is configured for GitHub Pages deployment.
+This project is configured for GitHub Pages deployment using GitHub Actions.

 ### Live Site